samxshang/samxshang.github.io/_pages/about.md

 permalink: /about/
 ---

 Hi visitor!
 Welcome to my website.
-This website is currently under construction.

 ## Research
 I am a Social Cognitive Psychology researcher.
 I am an incoming PhD student at the [Culture and Cognition lab](https://www.queensu.ca/psychology/culture-and-cognition-lab/research-team) at Queen's University.
 I earned my B.S. in Applied Psychology from Jilin University in China and my [master's in Psychology](https://psychology.wfu.edu/graduate-program/) from Wake Forest University in the U.S.